IgorMundstein/WinMemoryCleaner/README.md

 - Portable (Single executable file)
 - Right-to-left language support and bidirectional text
 - Use of S.O.L.I.D. principles in object-oriented programming (limited due to the legacy .NET 4.0 framework)
-- Use of Windows native methods for memory management
+- Use of Windows API methods for memory management
 - Windows retro-compatibility (Windows XP, Server 2003, and later)

 ### 💭 Where does the app save the settings?